 Making your choice: short sale or foreclosure

-Before choosing either option, exhaust your alternatives.
+Before choosing either a short sale or a foreclosure, exhaust your alternatives.
 Loan modifications, forbearance agreements, and refinancing might help you keep your home.
 These should be your first stops before committing to short sale or foreclosure.

 Remember this: neither choice defines your financial future permanently.
 Millions of Americans face housing crises and rebuild successfully.
-The key lies in making an informed decision based on your circumstances and long-term goals rather than panic or avoidance.

-Better Mortgage provides flexible home loan options—including low down payment programs and support for borrowers rebuilding credit—making it easier to recover and re-enter the housing market after a short sale or foreclosure.
+Better Mortgage provides flexible home loan options, including low down payment programs and support for borrowers rebuilding credit, making it easier to recover and re-enter the housing market after a short sale or foreclosure.

 ...in as little as 3 minutes – no credit impact